Aminata (play)

 Aminata is a 1988 play by Francis D. Imbuga.
-The main character, Aminata, is a female lawyer who cannot inherit her uncle Jumba's land.
+The main character, Aminata, is a female lawyer who cannot inherit her the land that her late father, Pastor Ngoya had left for her (in his will) Hisvuncle Jumba is opposed to this.
+According to him (and tradition) women cannot inherit property.
 The play examines the role of women in African society.